Beers4Flags/writeups/2017/fit-hack/forensic/connect/readme.md

 Wow wow there is a lot of pictures in flag.png :-)
 So I extract all images embedded in PNG and above all I see between first images and last images : Gray text goes from left to right

-Sudden I think it is necessary to reconstitute the image
+Sudden I think it is necessary to reconstitute the image with convert from Imagemagick by putting the images one below the other.

 ```BASH
 convert *.png -append output.png